Kaustubhsw9/Retail-Sales-PowerBI-Analytics/Documents/Data_Quality_Report.md

 | Maximum Discount | 0.8 (80 % ) | Valid |
 | Minimum Quantity | 1           | Valid |
 | Maximum Quantity | 14          | Valid |

+# Observation:
+* Sales value are positive, indicating no invalid negative sales transaction.
+* Profit include negative values, which represent loss-making orders and are valid business scenarios.
+* Discount range from 0% to 80%, showing that some orders received significant dicounts.
+* Quality values ranges from 1 to 14 units, which is resonable for retail transactions.

+# Conclusion:
+  No data consistency issues were identified.
+The dataset contains valid business transactions and is suitable for further analysis.